“Always bring the bike”, Taipei, Taiwan

 By Jules Doyle Taipei 29 May 2019

-When Jules Doyle was invite to attend a wedding in Taipei, Taiwan; his first thought (after thank you for the invite!) was how he could fit in some time on the bike.
-On the below ride he takes us from the centre of Taipei out to the coast – with a hill or two in between.
+When Jules Doyle was invited to attend a wedding in Taipei, Taiwan; his first thought (after thank you for the invite!) was how he could fit in some time on the bike.
+On this ride he takes us from the centre of Taipei out to the coast – with a hill or two in between.

 It was a quick trip and there was absolutely no time to cycle.
 Still, whenever you go to Taiwan, you need to take the bike.
 It has to be one of the most amazing places to ride.
 Some spectacular and diverse scenery.
 Smooth roads and cycling friendly drivers.
 The people are amazing and the food is fantastic.